changbingY/changbingY.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Changbing, a 5th-year PhD candidate in Computational Linguistics at the **University of British Columbia**.
 I received my MS in Computational Linguistics from the **University of Colorado Boulder** and my BA in English & Linguistics from **Southeast University**.
-During my PhD, I have interned at the National Research Council Canada (NRC) with the Languages
+During my PhD, I have interned at the National Research Council Canada (NRC) with the Language
 Technologies team.
 Feel free to reach out if you'd like to chat or explore potential collaborations.

 ## Research Interests